compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/advanced_setting.md

 You can modify a document's behavior or associated actions using specific parameters described in a file named `_meta.txt`.

-To modify the behavior of a folder in the application, the meta file must be placed inside the targeted folder, and named `_meta.txt`.
+To modify the behavior of a folder, the meta file must be placed inside the targeted folder, and named `_meta.txt`.

-To modify the behavior of a document in the application, the meta file must be named after the document's file name followed by the suffix `_meta` and the `txt` extension.
+To modify the behavior of a document, the meta file must be named after the document's file name followed by the suffix `_meta` and the `txt` extension.
 It must be saved at the same location as the target document.

 > Example: for a file named `1 - image.jpg`, the corresponding meta file should to be named as follows : `1 - image_meta.txt`.

 In the meta file, each line (called `meta`) shall describe a parameter using the following structure: `metaName = value`

-A binary meta (true or false) is described as follows:  `metaName = true`.
-It's default value is `false`.
+A binary value (true or false) is described as follows:  `metaName = true`.
+Its default value is `false`.
 The values `1` (true) and `0` (false) can also be used.

-To apply a specific behavior to a set of documents, use the `*.` prefix on the description of the meta and save the meta file in the folder containing the set of targeted documents
+To apply a specific behavior to a set of documents, use the `*.` prefix on the parameter and save the meta file in the folder containing the set of targeted documents

 > Example : `*.table.hideCommands = true`